grafana/agent/docs/sources/flow/getting-started/opentelemetry-to-lgtm-stack.md

 }
 ```

-To use Tempo with basic-auth, which is required with GrafanaCloud Tempo, you must use the [otelcol.auth.basic][] component.
-You can get the Tempo configuration from the Tempo **Details** page in the [GrafanaCloud Portal][]:
+To use Tempo with basic-auth, which is required with Grafana Cloud Tempo, you must use the [otelcol.auth.basic][] component.
+You can get the Tempo configuration from the Tempo **Details** page in the [Grafana Cloud Portal][]:

 ![](../../../assets/getting-started/tempo-config.png)